ysenarath/tranquil/README.md

-# twespy
+# Twespy
-A tool for collecting Tweets with Twitter API
+A tool for collecting Tweets with Twitter API - with web interface ;)